Update: Norway introduces its strictest entry rules since March 2020.

 Visiting the Visa Section: To protect both our staff and applicants from the risk of infection, we do not accept visitors to the Visa Section in Accra.
 If the Norwegian Directorate of Immigration (UDI) has asked for an interview in a family immigration or educational case, we will schedule a telephone interview with the applicant at one of the VFS visa centres.
 The Visa Section is staffed each working day, and we will answer e-mails within 1-3 days.

-Additionally, Norway no longer handles visa applications from residents of Nigeria that wish to visit Iceland.
+Additionally, Norway no longer handles Schengen visa applications from residents of Nigeria that wish to visit Iceland.
 Residents of Nigeria that wish to visit Iceland must contact the Icelandic Directorate of Immigration in order to obtain information about how they currently should apply.
+The Embassy still issues entry or D visas to holders of Icelandic residence permits, upon request from the Icelandic Directorate of Immigration.

 Eligible to apply for a visa: Please note that currently only certain groups can visit Norway, and only specific categories of applicants can apply for a visa.
-From 15 July, certain family members and boyfriends/girlfriends of persons living in Norway can apply for a visa.
+From 15 July 2020, certain family members and relations living in Norway can apply for a visa.
 The list of family members was expanded 21 October.
+The list was modified again 29 January 2021.
 Please see the web site of the Norwegian Directorate of Immigration (UDI) for information in full.
 If you are in one of these categories, you can apply at a visa centre without conferring with the Visa Section in advance, but you may have to book an appointment.

 Some other groups can also apply for a visa now.
 Among them are members of certain professions, persons travelling in connection with an extraordinary event or for a special purpose.
 Please see the web site of the Norwegian Directorate of Immigration (UDI) for information in full.
 If you believe that you are in one of these categories, please consult with the Visa Section before applying.